fvangef/mlgsc/README.md

 two lines, which means that two out of a hundred runs failed, that is, the estimated error rate is 2%.
 ---
-Report generated with ESMD on 2015-12-14 at 10:51:19 (CET) by user `tjunier` on host `ibiol-0182.unine.ch` in `/home/tjunier/projects/mlgsc`